MandusBorjesson/gesh/src/setting/setting.md

 When read, settings are validated towards the rules set up by the [Setting initializer](#initializers).
 If validation fails, the setting is ignored.

+## Reader factory
+The reader factory will find any setting fragments on the paths provided to it and return a vector of readers for the files.

+**Future improvements**
+* Sort the fragments somehow
+ - Add priority to file name?

 # Rule handling